 A steep learning curve or difficult onboarding process can cost you users before they’ve even experienced the full potential of your product.
 In many cases, the initial learning curve can be reduced by simplifying registration and implementation.
 For more complex products that can’t be reasonably simplified without stripping away core features, creating a more detailed onboarding process allows you to educate users from the get-go.

 The convenience of single sign-on reduces friction by enabling users to access multiple tools or features from one account.
 Not only does this create a less cumbersome cross-platform user experience, but it also prevents unnecessary frustration, makes password management a breeze, and results in fewer password reset requests.

 Plus, sending users away from your platform or website takes away from your brand.
-By offering white-label experiences to your users, you’re creating a seamless UX and benefiting your brand image by keeping users within your ecosystem.
+By offering premium branding experiences to your users, you’re creating a seamless UX and benefiting your brand image by keeping users within your ecosystem.

-See for yourself how slick white labeling can be with this example of HelloSign’s signer page in action.
+See for yourself how slick premium branding can be with this example of HelloSign’s signer page in action.

 13. Mobile-Friendly Design